All Episodes

 I wish we did.

-Uh I think if we get a good public option, it could reach a single payer, and that's the best way to reach single payer.
+I think if we get a good public option, it could reach a single payer, and that's the best way to reach single-payer.

-I think the best way we're gonna get single payer, the only way is to have a public option and demonstrate his strength and his power.
+I think the best way we're going to get single-payer, the only way, is to have a public option and demonstrate its strength and its power.

-Well, the public options now supposedly off the table, because that wasn't gonna fly in the Senate.
+Well, the public option is now supposedly off the table because that wasn't going to fly in the Senate.

-That wasn't gonna get 60 votes in the Senate.
+That wasn't going to get 60 votes in the Senate.

 But you see, regardless whether you listen to Obama or Barney Frank or any of them, whatever is in this bill is just the vehicle to get the single payer.